 Current position of the SSV Robert C. Seamans.
 Click on the vessel to view position history.
 Use the tools, top right, to change the map style or view data layers.

 SEA Currents: SSV Robert C. Seamans

-(Note: this is part one of a two-part blog post about the research at Hunga Tonga Hunga-Ha'apaii.
-Part two will be posted in the next few days.
-You may also read two student blog posts from Oct.
+(The following blog post first appeared in October, 2018, and is being reposted due to public interest.
+See also two student blog posts from Oct.
 8 and Oct.
 9 about the SSV Robert C. Seaman's visit to this new island.)